mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 >
 > ( From *The Blue Cliff Record*, translated by Thomas Cleary & J.C.
 Cleary.)

 Hsueh Feng was one of the famous Zen masters in China in the 8th century or so... no, 9th century.
 Belonging to the Seigen Gyōshi lineage, in other words, Tozan Zen Master’s lineage.
-And also another person here in [the koan], Yen T’ou was in the relation of the brother with Hsueh Feng.
-Both came under the guidance of Tozan Zen master, who lived from 780 to 865.
-Both Hsueh Feng and Yen T’ou practiced for a long time under the guidance of Tozan Zen master.
+And also another person here in [the koan], Yen T’ou was in the relation of [dharma] brother with Hsueh Feng.
+Both came under the guidance of Tokusan Zen Master (Deshan Xuanjian), who lived from 780 to 865.
+So both Hsueh Feng and Yen T’ou practiced for a long time under the guidance of Tokusan Zen master.
 And the two monks in this case practiced under the guidance of Hsueh Feng.

-I think if you read the commentary, look at page 347, just the middle, it says, the fourth paragraph from the top:
+I think if you read the commentary, look at page 347 just a little, it says, the fourth paragraph from the top:

 > Later, due to a purge, Yen T’ou became a ferryman by the shores of Lake O Chu.
 On each shore hung a board: when someone wanted to cross, he would knock on the board.
 T’ou would call out, “Which side are you crossing to?”
 Then he would wave his oar and come out from among the reeds.

-From this paragraph, I think at this day Buddhism was about to be destroyed by a government.
-So that’s why here it says “later, due to a purge.”
-So all Zen monks had to come out of the temple and hide somewhere.
-So the same applied to Hsueh Feng and also Yen T’ou.
+From this paragraph, I think [in these days] Buddhism was about to be destroyed by a government.
+That’s why here it says, “Later, due to a purge.”
+So all the Zen monks had to come out of the temple and hide somewhere.
+The same applied to Hsueh Feng and also Yen T’ou.
+In the story Yen T’ou became a ferryman, carrying the people from this shore to the other shore.

-In this story Yen T’ou became a ferryman, carrying the people from this shore to the other shore.
-In Chinese Buddhist history sometimes you can find a very interesting point, because Chinese history went always up and down very roughly.
+In Chinese Buddhist history sometimes you can find a very interesting point, because Chinese history always went up and down very roughly.
 And nevertheless, the history of Buddhism was not exceptional, so Buddhism also always was going up and down.
 Sometimes Buddhism flourished very well, but sometimes Buddhism was almost destroyed.
-So whatever happens, a very interesting thing was that Zen monks always survived, somewhere.
-And then after the peaceful world was coming up, then Zen monks came back, and they started to practice and study Buddhism again.
+But whatever happened, a very interesting thing was that the Zen monks always survived, somewhere.
+And then after the peaceful world was coming up, then the monks came back, and they started to practice and study Buddhism again.

 So this is one pretty interesting case.
 Here it says “later due to a purge”: even though Yen T’ou became a ferryman, still people were interested in this ferryman.
 Sometimes people went to see him and discuss, listen to his life.

 So in this case, Hsueh Feng also was hidden in the heart of the mountains, which was a little difficult for the people to find him.
-Maybe he lived in the heart of the mountains at the little hut, that’s why it says:
+Maybe he lived in the heart of the mountains in a little hut.
+That’s why it says,

 > When Hsueh Feng was living in a hut, ...